-Having lived in Vietnam and the Philippines, Regine channels all her heartwarming memories and cultural experiences into the work she creates.
+Having lived in Vietnam and the Philippines, Regine channels all her global memories and cultural experiences into the work she creates.
 She is a huge advocate of sharing universal stories and using theatre to convey them to audiences across the world.
 There are not enough words to express her deepest gratitude towards her family, friends, and teachers who believed, supported, and accompanied her every step of the way.
 She truly believes that she would not be where she is without every single one of them.

 Regine is also a growing bookworm, and one of her all-time favorite quotes derives from Mitch Albom’s novel, “The Magic Strings of Frankie Presto”: